-This community-driven Pilot was created to spread the benefits of Canadian immigration to participating smaller towns and cities by creating a path to permanent residence for skilled workers who want to settle and live in a small city rather than a big city.
+This community-driven pilot was created to spread the benefits of Canadian immigration to participating smaller towns and cities by creating a path to permanent residence for skilled workers who want to settle and live in a small city rather than a big city.
+Requirements include:

-- Obtain a valid job offer from a designated employer in a participating community
+- A valid job offer from a designated employer in a participating community

 - You must meet the educational requirements of the position.

 - You must meet the minimum language requirements.